terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-20.0.md

 ### Added

-   - A module tag has been added to the cluster and compute resources created
+   - A module tag has been added to the cluster control plane
+   - Support for cluster access entries.
+The `bootstrap_cluster_creator_admin_permissions` setting on the control plane has been hardcoded to `false` since this operation is a one time operation only at cluster creation per the EKS API.
+Instead, users can enable/disable `enable_cluster_creator_admin_permissions` at any time to achieve the same functionality.
+This takes the identity that Terraform is using to make API calls and maps it into a cluster admin via an access entry.
+For users on existing clusters, you will need to remove the default cluster administrator that was created by EKS prior to the cluster access entry APIs - see the section [`Removing the default cluster administrator`](https://aws.amazon.com/blogs/containers/a-deep-dive-into-simplified-amazon-eks-access-management-controls/) for more details.

 ### Modified